mike99mac/minimy-mike99mac/gcode/README.md

 # Building a smart boombox
-This page describes how to build a smart boombox.
+This repo contains G-Code to build a smart boombox, and this document describes the process in annoying detail :))

 ## Overview
 The goal of this project is to create a retro-looking boombox that sounds amazing and can play music by voice.